Will Derry Girls season three be released in 2022 and is it the final season?

-Derry Girls Season 3: Is it being released in 2022, how to watch, is there a trailer, cast and is it the final season?
+Derry Girls Season 3: is there a trailer, the cast and is it the final season?

 It was 2019 the last time that we had a chance to check in with Erin, Michelle, Clare, Orla and James.